 Though not always true – honey color can give a hint of the expected flavor.
 Darker honey tends to be stronger while light colors are milder.

-Finding the best honey for you will require a bit of trial and error.
 Oh no, you are going to have to drink another coffee to see if this one is better?
 I think you’ve got this – you can do it.

 Espresso: Espresso shots are the basic beginning for almost any latte.
 There are many different variations in shots but in its most basic form each drink gets 1 shot of espresso.
 This will be a small quantity of liquid that is quite strong.